mstade/markette/spec/infrastructure.md

 There are two kinds of line breaks: hard and soft.
 Hard line breaks define a position in the text where one line ends and the next one starts, unequivocally.
 Soft line breaks also define a position in the text where one line ends and the next one starts, but such a break may be ignored when certain circumstances apply.

-PHML does not recognize any soft break characters in its syntax, and only specifies behavior for hard break characters.
+PHML does not recognize any soft break characters in its syntax, and only specifies behavior for [hard break characters].
 It is recommended that processors consider the [Unicode line breaking algorithm][UAX14] when processing soft break characters.

-The following characters, or character sequences, should be recognized in PHML documents as hard breaks:

-- LF, Line Feed           : U+000A
-- CR, Carriage Return     : U+000D
-- CR+LF                   : U+000D U+000A
-- NEL, Next Line          : U+0085
-- VT, Vertical Tab        : U+000B
-- FF, Form Feed           : U+000C
-- LS, Line Separator      : U+2028
-- PS, Paragraph Separator : U+2029

-The last character, PS, should be interpreted as a blank line.
-All others should be

-Except for PS, all breaks should be considered a line break, not a paragraph break.
+[hard break characters]: syntax.md#line-breaks

 [UAX14]: http://www.unicode.org/reports/tr14/